I decided to set up local LDAP server for VMs and containers. Initially, I was thinking of using a shared SSH key, but

 ldapsetpasswd eon

-We need PAM to use LDAP, and libpam-ldapd
+We need PAM to use LDAP, and libpam-ldapd does that for us.
+There are

 alternatives, but this one is fairly simple and should work most of the cases.